tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 Geometric systems are generally defined as shapes.
 Depending on the way they are analyzed, these shapes will give properties of:

   * lines induced from the edges of the shape,
-  * surfaces induced from the faces of the shape, or
+  * surfaces induced from the faces of the shape,
   * volumes induced from the solid bounded by the shape.

 The global properties of several systems may be brought together to give the global properties of the system composed of the sum of all individual systems.

 The Global Properties of Shapes component is composed of:
 * seven functions for computing global properties of a shape: one function for lines, two functions for surfaces and four functions for volumes.
-The choice of functions depends on input parameters and algorithms used for computation (<i>BRepGProp</i> global functions),
+The choice of functions depends on input parameters and algorithms used for computation (<i>brepgprop_*</i> global functions),
 * a framework for computing global properties for a set of points (<i>GProp_PGProps</i>),
 * a general framework to bring together the global properties retained by several more elementary frameworks, and provide a general programming interface to consult computed global properties.

 Modules *GeomLProp* and *Geom2dLProp*  provide algorithms calculating the local properties of curves and surfaces

 A curve (for one parameter) has the following local properties:
-- Point
+- point,
-- Derivative
+- derivative,
-- Tangent
+- tangent,
-- Normal
+- normal,
-- Curvature
+- curvature,
-- Center of curvature.
+- center of curvature.

 A surface (for two parameters \f$u\f$ and \f$v\f$) has the following local properties:
-- point
+- point,
-- derivative (for \f$u\f$ and \f$v\f$)
+- derivative (for \f$u\f$ and \f$v\f$),
-- tangent line (for \f$u\f$ and \f$v\f$)
+- tangent line (for \f$u\f$ and \f$v\f$),
-- normal
+- normal,
-- max curvature
+- max curvature,
-- min curvature
+- min curvature,
-- main directions of curvature
+- main directions of curvature,
-- mean curvature
+- mean curvature,
-- Gaussian curvature
+- gaussian curvature.

-The following methods are available:
+Among others, the following classes/methods are available:
-* *CLProps* - calculates the local properties of a curve (tangency, curvature,normal);
+* *GeomLProp_CLProps* - calculates the local properties of a curve (tangency, curvature,normal),
-* *CurAndInf2d* - calculates the maximum and minimum curvatures and the inflection points of 2d curves;
+* *Geom2dLProp_CurAndInf2d* - calculates the maximum and minimum curvatures and the inflection points of 2d curves,
-* *SLProps* - calculates the local properties of a surface (tangency, the normal and curvature).
+* *GeomLProp_SLProps* - calculates the local properties of a surface (tangency, the normal and curvature),
-* *Continuity* - calculates regularity at the junction of two curves.
+* *Geom2dLProp_Curve2dTool.Continuity* - calculates regularity at the junction of two curves.

 Note that the B-spline curve and surface are accepted but they are not cut into pieces of the desired continuity.
 It is the global continuity, which is seen.